Typhoid fever can usually be treated successfully with a course of antibiotic medicine.

 Some people who are treated for typhoid fever experience a relapse, which is when symptoms return.

-In these cases, the symptoms usually return around a week after antibiotic treatment has finished.
+If this happens, the symptoms usually return around a week after antibiotic treatment has finished.

 The second time around, symptoms are usually milder and last for a shorter time than the original illness, but further treatment with antibiotics is usually recommended.